 A patient who presents with resectable bulky disease will rarely be cured with a single treatment modality; therefore, consideration should be given to neoadjuvant chemotherapy prior to ILND.
-Patients who may benefit from surgical consolidation would be those who had stable, partial, or CR following systemic chemotherapy, thus increasing their potential for disease-free survival.^{116,117} Pagliaro et al129 performed a phase II clinical trial in 30 patients, with stage N2 or N3 (stage III or stage IV) penile cancer without distant metastases, receiving neoadjuvant chemotherapy with paclitaxel, ifosfamide, and cisplatin.
+Patients who may benefit from surgical consolidation would be those who had stable, partial, or CR following systemic chemotherapy, thus increasing their potential for disease-free survival.
+130,131 Pagliaro et al 144 performed a phase II clinical trial in 30 patients, with stage N2 or N3 (stage III or stage IV) penile cancer without distant metastases, receiving neoadjuvant chemotherapy with paclitaxel, ifosfamide, and cisplatin.
 In this series, 50% of patients were noted to have a clinically meaningful response, and 22 patients (73.3%) subsequently underwent surgery.
 There was an improved time to progression and OS associated with chemotherapy responsiveness (P < .001 and P = .001, respectively), absence of bilateral residual tumor (P = .002 and P = .017, respectively), and absence of extranodal extension (P = .001 and P = .004, respectively) or skin involvement (P = .009 and P = .012, respectively).
+A systematic review and meta-analysis of 10 studies of patients who received neoadjuvant chemotherapy for locally advanced penile SCC reported similar results, with an objective response rate (ORR) of 53% (95% CI, 42-64) and 16% showing pathologic CR.
+132 This review favored platinum-based neoadjuvant chemotherapy over taxane-based due to higher response rates and lower rates of grade three or higher AEs for platinum-based chemotherapy in the stratified subanalysis.

 A retrospective analysis evaluated the benefit of adjuvant chemotherapy on OS of patients with positive PLN following lymph node dissection.
 Less than half of the patients in this multi-institutional study received adjuvant chemotherapy (36 out of 84).
 These patients were younger, had a less aggressive pathology, were less inclined to receive adjuvant RT, and demonstrated less bilateral inguinal disease and more inguinal extranodal extension.
-The median OS was higher for these patients compared to patients who did not receive adjuvant chemotherapy (21.7 months vs. 10.1 months; P = .021).
-Adjuvant chemotherapy was further shown to be an independent factor in the improved OS based on multivariate analysis (HR, 0.40; 95% CI, 0.19-0.87; P = .021).130 Therefore, patients with positive PLNs following surgical resection may benefit from adjuvant RT or systemic chemotherapy.
+The median OS was higher for these patients compared to patients who did not receive adjuvant chemotherapy (21.7 vs. 10.1 months; P = .021).
+Adjuvant chemotherapy was further shown to be an independent factor in the improved OS based on multivariate analysis (HR, 0.40; 95% CI, 0.19-0.87; P = .021).
+145 Therefore, patients with positive PLNs following surgical resection may benefit from adjuvant RT or systemic chemotherapy.
+A systematic review and meta-analysis comparing the effectiveness of adjuvant chemotherapy to neoadjuvant chemotherapy in patients with lymph node-positive penile cancer did not find clear evidence to support one over the other.
+146 While no differences were found when comparing adjuvant versus neoadjuvant chemotherapy or adjuvant versus no intervention, OS was higher with neoadjuvant chemotherapy compared to no intervention and PFS was higher with adjuvant compared to neoadjuvant chemotherapy.